obazl/dev_obazl/demos/namespaces/obazl/README.md

 * case 23: generated main ns module containing a variety of submodules: ns and non-ns, local and exogenous

 * case 24: defines A.Color in one package (directory).
 Main ns module is A, submodule Color is defined endogenously (in same package as A).
+Also demonstrates use of alternative name (label) for ns resolver.

-## Extended examples
+## Class 06: Extended examples

-* case 13: demonstrates submodule interdependencies, sticky deps, mulitiple namespaces in on package.
+* case 31: demonstrates submodule interdependencies, sticky deps, mulitiple namespaces in on package, decoupling of submodule names and filenames.

-## Class 06:

 ## Troubleshooting